ColinSweetland/bta_accessory_api/README.md

 There is also a 'TickableWhileWorn' interface, for Accessories which receive ticks while worn.

 ## Issues

-1. Creative Inventory is broken
+1. The UI is hardcoded to be similar to a famous b1.7.3 sky mod
-2. Everything is hardcoded to be similar to a famous b1.7.3 sky mod
+2. Only up to 8 slots are supported
-3. Only up to 8 slots are supported
+3. Api isn't actually that nice for modders!
-4. The point the player 'doll' faces is slightly off from the cursor
+4. Don't support custom renderers like the original library
-5. It's not actually easy for mods to be compatible using this library
+5. Could probably support more 'hooks' for accessories